gafawork/scopre-repository/README.md

 ### **Project Set Up**

-To run Gitlab-Search, you must run it via the command line using the parameters below:
+To run easyfind, you must run it via the command line using the parameters below:

 ```
 java -jar ./target/easyfind-1.0-jar-with-dependencies.jar